renamedquery/youtube-dl-server/README.md

 ## What is coming?

-- Auto refreshing on /history (priority feature, expect this soon).
 - Docker images (planning on supporting Raspis).
 - The ability to administrate the program via Systemctl.
 - Support for downloading videos with captions (currently having issues with this, help would be appreciated).